Tracey Emin London, b. 1963

 Biography

-Emin studied at Maidstone College of Art and at Royal College of Art, London.
+She studied at Maidstone College of Art and at the Royal College of Art, both in London.

-She uses her life events as inspiration for her work which ranges from painting, drawing, video and installation, to photography, needlework and sculpture.
-Emin reveals her hopes, humiliations, failures and successes in candid and, at times, exsorcising work which is frequently both tragic and humorous.
-Her interest in the work of Edvard Munch and Egon Schiele, led Emin to explore complex personal states and ideas of self-representation.
+For her work, Emin draws inspiration from events in her own life.
+In terms of techniques, she has worked with painting, drawing, video, photography, and installation, as well as embroidery and sculpture.
+Emin reveals her hopes, humiliations, failures, and successes in work that is sometimes cathartic, often tragic and humorous, and always sincere.
+Her interest in the work of Edvard Munch and Egon Schiele led her to explore ideas of representation and complex personal states.

-Emin has exhibited extensively around the world, including solo and group exhibits in Holland, Germany, Japan, Australia and the US, such as Lehmann Maupin, NY; MoCA, Miami; MALBA, Buenos Aires; White Cube, London; Galleria Lorcan O’Neill, Rome; Scottish National Gallery of Modern Art, Edinburgh; Centro de Arte Contemporáneo, Málaga; Gagosian Gallery, Beverly Hills, CA.; Tate Britain, London, among other.
+Emin has exhibited extensively around the world, in both solo and group exhibitions, in the Netherlands, Germany, Japan, Australia, and the United States.
+Some of the most notable galleries and institutions include Lehmann Maupin, New York; MoCA, Miami; MALBA, Buenos Aires; White Cube, London; Lorcan O’Neill, Rome; the Scottish National Gallery of Modern Art, Edinburgh; the Centro de Arte Contemporáneo, Málaga; Gagosian Gallery, Beverly Hills, CA; and Tate Britain, London, among others.

 Works